AlessandroRossi87/DiscoverSchoneberg/README.md

 ### Acknowledgements

-I would like to thank the Slack community, our Class Facilitator Kay, the Tutors and Mentors who have been providing me guiding, assistance and feedback.
+I would like to thank the Slack community, my fellow students particularly Adriana, Andreas, Herbert, Daniel, Kai Michael, our class facilitator Kay, the tutors and mentors who have been providing me guiding, assistance and feedback.